liflab/petitpoucet-circuit-lab/Readme.md

     Hit Ctrl+C in this window to stop

 Open your web browser, and type `http://localhost:21212/index` in the address bar.
-This should lead you to the main page of LabMate's web control panel.
+This should lead you to the main page of LabPal's web control panel.
 (Note that the machine running LabPal does not need to have a web browser.
 You can open a browser in another machine, and replace `localhost` by the IP address of the former.)